 A long-time fixture for reliably warm service. $$$

-Opened in 1990 and renovated in 2007, the Conrad is among the hotels clustered at Pacific Place.
+Opened in 1990 and renovated in 2007, the Conrad is among the hotels in Central clustered at Pacific Place.
 It counts 512 rooms, beginning at a spacious 452 square feet, with expansive views of Victoria Harbour or the Peak.
 Décor is tasteful in tones of beige and gold, with large marble bathrooms and Nespresso machines to help fuel its primarily business crowd.
 Of the six restaurants and bars, Nicholini’s stands out for its northern Italian dishes and Golden Leaf for Cantonese cuisine.
 After hours, unwind at the sauna or rooftop pool or hit the 24-hour gym.
 We found the staff to be gracious and quick to offer help, such as sharing a local jogging map.

 Detail You’ll Love: The cute Conrad teddy bear and a rubber duck, which you’re welcome to bring home.